 The spiral notebook is more 30 pages of wild scribbling (scroll down to read in full) that provides insight into Holmes’ mindset during the weeks and months prior, with an ominous opening page query: ‘The Questions: What is the meaning of life?
 What is the meaning of death?’

 “Giving it the title ‘Of Life,’ Holmes describes his ‘broken mind’ and years long obsession to kill,” CBS reported.

 “Some of his rantings include ‘all men are uncreated equal’ and ‘life’s fallback solutions to all problems – death’.”

 He details different ways to kill in the journal, but rules each out for one reason or another.
 He says serial murder is “too personal, too much evidence, easily caught after few kills”.

-The former doctoral student in neuroscience has plead not guilty by reason of insanity, but prosecutors argue the notebook shows the attack was carefully planned and that Holmes was sane at the time of the shootings.
-They are seeking the death penalty.
+The former doctoral student in neuroscience has plead not guilty by reason of insanity, but prosecutors argued the notebook shows the attack was carefully planned and Holmes was sane at the time of the shootings.